Raicuparta/stanley-vr/StanleyVr/ReleaseFiles/README.txt

 For Vive controllers, recenter by holding either menu button.

 There are some issues with the player position not matching the camera position.
+You should probably play sitting down and avoid moving too much to keep it stable until these issues are fixed.
 When you look down at the floor, you should see a shadow.
 If the shadow isn't underneath you, press the recenter button.

 This is an early development version of StanleyVR.
 There are many bugs.